A Quick Casserole When You Crave Lasagna

 - 1 1/2 pounds (24 ounces) prepared frozen cheese tortellini

 - 12 ounces cremini or white button mushrooms, roughly chopped or sliced into 1/4-inch slices

 - 3 cloves garlic, minced (about 1 tablespoon)

 - 1 28-ounce can crushed tomatoes

-- 1 1/2 teaspoons dried basil or 1 Tbsp finely chopped fresh basil
+- 1 1/2 teaspoons dried basil, or 1 tablespoon finely chopped fresh basil

 - 1/4 teaspoon fennel seeds, crushed